rickydazla/quickshot/README.md

 # Quickshot 2.0

+This fork includes a fix to allow pages to update if the handle already exists.
+The original may be found [here](https://github.com/internalfx/quickshot)

 A (nearly) full rewrite from Iced Coffee Script to ES2015 JavaScript.
 Runs on node.js v6+.

 The changes consist of mostly cleanup and cruft removal.
 Adding new features has not been the primary goal.